Agbokoudjo/form_validator/docs/Validators/index.md

 etc.) gain a consistent mechanism for handling and reporting validation errors.

-It interacts with an internal \`formErrorStateManager\` to keep track of the validation status and associated error messages for each input field.
+It interacts with an internal \`formErrorStore\` to keep track of the validation status and associated error messages for each input field.
 This ensures a centralized and standardized approach to error handling throughout your application.

 \-\--